 - a range of Employment and Management guides and resources

-- regular updates about issues relevant to the voluntary sector and publicising new opportunities in funding, training etc, via News and events pages and RVA Digests, as well as our new Funding Round-up page
+- regular updates about issues relevant to the voluntary sector and publicising new opportunities in funding and training, and through regular e-digests

 - a range of self-help resource documents and links specifically around funding and fundraising issues, which can be found below.